Damscreb/cdf-thal/README.md

 # build for production and posting on gh pages
 $ npm run deploy

-# Last thing to do is to create an empty file on the branch gh-pages and a gitignore for useless things (just keep _nuxt directory)
+# Last thing to do is to add files from branch files_to_add into gh-pages
-$ .nojekyll
 ```

 For detailed explanation on how things work, check out the [documentation](https://nuxtjs.org).